ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 * Learn what your ACMS username/password for SPIS is
 * Access your UCSD email account to get your invitation to Piazza
+* Create an account on github.com using your UCSD email address
+* Fill out a Google Form so that we know your github id
+* Accept an invitation to the ucsb-cse-spis-2016 github organization
 * Activate your Piazza account
-* Create an account on github.com using your UCSD email address
-* Ask a mentor to invite you to the UCSD-CSE-SPIS-2016 organization
-* Accept the invitation

 # Learning Goals